-Prior to January 2010, benefits under this plan were based on a participant's admissible compensation (base salary, geographical or rotational coefficient, as applicable, and cash incentive) for each year in which the employee participated in the plan and the employee's length of service.
+in which the employee participated in the plan and the employee's length of service.
 The benefit earned up to December 31, 2009 is 2.4% of admissible compensation prior to completion of 15 years of service, and 3.2% of admissible compensation for each year of service after 15 years.
-Following the completion of 20 years of service, the benefit earned with respect to the first 15 years of service is increased to 3.2%.
+Following the completion of 20 years of service is increased to 3.2%.
 Benefits are payable upon normal retirement age, at or after age 55, or upon early retirement with a reduction, at or after age 50 with 20 years of service.
 Messrs.
 Ayat and Belani are eligible for normal retirement with no reduction.